sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 oc start-build vote-app --follow --wait
 ```

-After the image is pushed, see the example application build and then re-deploy.
+After the application is built and the image is pushed in the internal registry, the application is
+then re-deployed.

 ```
 watch oc get pod